 Then, every fitting, every orifice the air travels through, every leak point the air travels past, slows the travel of the air and reduces the pressure that can be delivered.
 If air is moving more slowly, it takes longer to come up to pressure at a specific location.
 If that application is using air faster than it can arrive, the results of pressure drop is that the application will starve for air.

 In a system that is designed and built correctly, between the compressor discharge and point of use, the norm is to see a 5-10 PSI drop.
-If you are seeing more pressure drop in your air lines than that, there is some problem with your air plumbing.
+If you are seeing more pressure drop in your air lines than that, there is likely some problem with your compressed air plumbing.